Run This Town Series

-Run This Town Web Series is an action-drama created by Charles Clemmons.
+Run This Town Series is an action-drama web series created by Charles Clemmons.
 The ‘’Series’’ was created and written by Charles Clemmons and included the collaboration of various other writers including Ben Gelera (Producer), Robert O'Connor and Touyee Vang.
 Run This Town debuted on YouTube and the official launch party, hosted by Mingle Media TV Network was held on January 9, 2011 at the Screening Room in Los Angeles, California.

 Tells the story of a newly formed group, called The Alliance, that consists of the world's top Criminals and Escape Artists, and their mission to take over a corrupt government.
 This newly formed team contains members who have spent their whole lives learning how to solve and deal with crime in ways no one has ever thought of.
 Now, they are out to take control of the government.

 Run This Town was featured in the 2nd annual L.A.
 Web Series Festival 2011, where several episodes were screened and took home a total of 3 awards in a drama series: for Outstanding Directing in a Drama Series, Outstanding Lead Actress in a Drama Series, and Outstanding Score in a Drama Series.